SilverLinings89/Waveguide/Progress.md

 - Running the first, higher-level sweeping preconditioner.
 Ideally also level 3.

 Once these blocks are done, I will focus on repairing whatever the current issue in the HSIE implementation is.
+There is now a new output object, that can generate a gnuplot script and execute it to generate a convergence history.
+That history is stored in the solution directory and contains all runs of all non-local levels.
+The script works and I worked on some details of the output.